nightroman/FarNet/FSharpFar/samples/Async/README.md

 different texts.
 On exit the wizard shows the current flow text.

 *App2.fsx* is an example of concurrent flows.
-It starts the sample flows and then starts testing flows in order to check and manipulate the sample flows.
+It starts the sample flows and then starts testing flows in order to check and manipulate existing flows.

 **Files**

-- *App.fs* - the sample flow
+- *App.fs* - the sample wizard flow
 - *App1.fsx* - starts the sample flow normally
-    - Invoke this script in order to see the flow in action.
+    - Invoke this script in order to work with the wizard.
-- *App2.fsx* - starts the flow for auto tests
+- *App2.fsx* - starts flows for auto tests
-    - Invoke this script in order to see how the flow is automatically controlled and tested by concurrent flows with different testing scenarios.
+    - Invoke this script in order to see how flows are automatically controlled and tested by concurrent flows with testing scenarios.
 - *MyPanel.fs* - some panel used by flows
-- *AsyncFar.fs.ini* - F# config
+- *Async.fs.ini* - F# config

 **Tools**